joernhees/docker-virtuoso/README.md

         joernhees/virtuoso import 'http://dbpedia.org'

-If you want to override more virtuoso.ini variables you can simply mount a host virtuoso.ini file in the container like this:
+If you want to override more virtuoso.ini variables you can simply mount a host virtuoso.ini file in the container like this (don't use the env-var approach at the same time, it will try to modify your file):

     # to get a default virtuoso.ini in your home directory:
     container_id=$(docker run -d joernhees/virtuoso run)